slatedb/slatedb/rfcs/0003-timestamps-and-ttl.md

 ## Public API

 We will make the following changes to `DbOptions`:

 - introduce a configuration for a custom clock, and will default to using the system clock
-- introduce a configuration for a default TTL, which defaults to -1
+- introduce a configuration for a default TTL, which defaults to `None`

 Note that the clock is expected to return monotonically increasing (greater than or equal to previous) values.
 This will be enforced by wrapping the supplied `Clock` implementation that